facebook How Projection Mapping Works

 Designing the Ultimate 360 EPIC LED Video Wall Room

-Our friends at Burns McDonnell, the world’s top engineering firm, tasked us with designing and building an EPIC, State-of-the-art 360 LED video wall room.
-Consequently, this state-of-the-art space allows them to physically preview all their 3D CAD files and engineering projects.
+Our friends at Burns & McDonnell, the world’s top engineering firm, tasked us with designing and building an EPIC, State-of-the-art 360 LED video wall room.
+Consequently, this state-of-the-art space allows them to preview all their 3D CAD files and engineering projects physically.
 As a result, it provides an immersive experience that significantly enhances collaboration with their teams and clients.

 Enhancing Collaboration Beyond VR

-Although many companies use VR for CAD file walkthroughs, VR often falls short in terms of real-time discussion.
+Although many companies use VR for CAD file walkthroughs, VR often falls short regarding real-time discussion.
 Specifically, it lacks the capability for team members to see where others are focusing or pointing.
 Therefore, our 360 LED video wall bridges this gap by allowing everyone in the room to view and discuss the designs simultaneously, creating a more interactive and engaging experience.
-Our 360 LED video wall does allow for everyone to experience their out-of-this-world design but also shows the client why Burns McDonnell is simply the best engineering firm in the world.
+Our 360 LED video wall allows everyone to experience their out-of-this-world design but also shows the client why Burns & McDonnell is simply the best engineering firm in the world.
 They are always pushing the edge of technology to set the standard within their industry.

 Collaboration with Igloo Vision